devtks/devtks.github.io/_posts/2019-08-09-GitFlowzureDevops.md

 # Challenges and problems we tried to resolve

-This is a short resume of what we tried to achieve and why we think those tools combined helped us a lot in many areas: collaboration, git concept learning curve, code quality, code consistency, and code stability.
+This is a summary of what we tried to achieve and why we think these tools combined have helped us in many areas including collaboration, git concept learning curve, code quality, code consistency, and code stability.

 ## Teamwork

-Having multiple developers working on the same projects isn't always easy especially when you try to not step on the feet of each other.
-A new junior coder (or any coder really) on the team can break the project branch with one wrong commit and affect all other members.
+Having multiple developers working on the same projects isn't always easy especially when you try to not step on each other's feet.
+A new coder on the team can break the project branch with one wrong commit and affect all other members.
 Which sometimes ends with stressful and complete chaos for a short (sometimes long) period time on the entire team.
-Unit test can't be done on dev because the feature isn't completed yet.
-What features being worked on by who.
+Unit Tests can't be done on dev because the feature isn't completed yet.
+What features are being worked on and by who.

 ### Git Flow to the rescue

-With Git Flow branching strategy and some settings on Dev Ops **no commit can be done** directly on the `develop` branch.
-Each developer always has to create a feature branch and do their work on the feature they are working on.
-Once a feature is consider done by the developer he has to create a pull request to merge his feature changes to the `develop` branch.
-His pull request has to be review and approved by another member of the team (Git Flow is explained below)
+With Git Flow branching strategy and some settings on Dev Ops **no commits can be done** directly on the `develop` branch.
+Each developer is required to create a feature branch off the `develop` branch.
+All work related to the feature they are working on will be done there.
+Once a feature is considered done, the developer has to create a pull request to merge their feature into the `develop` branch.
+Their pull request then has to be reviewed and approved by the project lead, or another member of the team.

 Pros we see:

 - It forces the project to be split into little features
 - Corrupted commits don't affect other team members
-- Dev can easily relate their feature (pull request ) with bugs, task stories etc
+- Dev can easily relate their feature (pull request ) with bugs, tasks, and stories
-- Dev branch will receive only approved code (more stable, less potential bugs etc)
+- Dev branch will receive only approved code (more stable, less potential bugs)

 ## Code Review

-As a small company that are dealing with sometimes small and low budget projects, it was always hard to put in place code review.
+Even as a small company, we struggle to find the right process to perform code reviews.
 It can be hard to find a tool to review commits correctly or easily provide feedback on the developer's code you are reviewing.
-Azure DevOps offer a smart and very user-friendly way to remedy that challenge and it was a huge success using this feature during our last project. (see Pull Request section)
+Azure DevOps offer a smart and very user-friendly way to remedy that challenge and it was a huge success using this feature during our last project.

 ### Pull Request & Azure DevOps to the rescue

 As mentioned in the previous point.
 Once a feature is considered done the developer has to create a pull request asking his feature to be merged to the `develop` branch.
-We couple settings on Azure DevOps we can set multiple criteria for a pull request to be approved.
+With a few settings on Azure DevOps, we can set multiple criteria for a pull request to be approved.

 - Be approved by one or multiple team members
 - The project has to build with no errors
-- Code commentary has to be all resolved
+- All code review comments must be resolved
-- ....
+- One or more work items must be associated with the pull request

-That gave us an incredible way to keep the code consistent, easily explain to your peers what is wrong with their code or approach and at the end lower the number of bugs present in the application.
+This gave us an incredible way to keep the code consistent, easily explain to your peers what is wrong with their code or approach and at the end lower the number of bugs present in the application.

 # Definition & Tool